richiethomas/richiethomas.github.io/_posts/2022-06-01-mysql2-directories.md

 The important part of this error seems to be:

 ```
-/Users/richiethomas/.rbenv/versions/2.6.0/lib/ruby/gems/2.6.0/gems/activesupport-6.1.6/lib/active_support/dependencies.rb:332:in `require': Could not load the 'mysql' Active Record adapter.
-Ensure that the adapter is spelled correctly in config/database.yml and that you've added the necessary adapter gem to your Gemfile.
-(LoadError)
+cannot load such file -- active_record/connection_adapters/mysql_adapter (LoadError)
 ```

+# The short story

+After much investigation, the TL;DR from the above error seems to be that [the benchmark files are outdated and non-runnable](https://stackoverflow.com/questions/72496891/mysql2-gem-how-to-run-benchmark-files).
+However I'm still waiting on a response to [the Github issue I posted](https://github.com/brianmario/mysql2/issues/1269), so TBD on that.

+# The long story

-This seems to indicate that the `mysql` gem was not installed.
+The above error seems to indicate that the `mysql` gem was not installed.
 Taking another look at the Gemfile, I see:

 ```
 gem 'mysql' if Gem::Version.new(RUBY_VERSION) < Gem::Version.new('2.4')